Depends on: OAII Base Model — Common Types v0.2; OAII Base Model — Sensor v0.2; OAII Base Model — Signal v0.2

 1. Purpose

-The Device object represents a physical or virtual computing substrate that hosts Sensors, performs local processing, and participates in one or more Worlds.
+The Device object represents a physical or virtual computing substrate that hosts Sensors and performs local processing.
 Devices are responsible for execution, containment, and lifecycle control, not interpretation.

 In the OAII Base Model, Devices are the anchor point for edge‑primary autonomy, power management, and trust boundaries.